ChoTotOSS/chaika/README.md

 # chaika - The log shipper

+* Currently, just support ship log over UDP to GELF (graylog), more log format and adapter will be support soon
+* Chaika use consul to register and deregister log info
-Checkout the log4js appender for NodeJS: https://github.com/duythinht/log4js-chaika-appender
+* Checkout the log4js appender for NodeJS: https://github.com/duythinht/log4js-chaika-appender

     /chaika -help
     Usage of ./chaika: